cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/casbin.md

 #### WithForbidden

-`Forbidden` defines the response body for forbidden responses
+`Forbidden` defines the response body for forbidden responses.

 The function signature is as follows: